 Adaptive leadership, that is, leading in a way that addresses the growing edges and challenges, of a congregation or organization inevitably also means orchestrating conflict and navigating change.
 In this course, we will gain perspectives and hone practices that allow you to cultivate your own adaptive leadership as well as build an adaptive culture.
 Leadership for change requires inspiration and perspiration as we help organization navigate the gap between bold aspirations and challenging realities.
 Expect in this course an opportunity to assess your own leadership repertoire as you also build new perspectives and practices.
+Dr. Lawrence Peers is a senior consultant with the Alban Institute and also providing professional education for clergy in a Pastoral Excellence Program.
 (Fall 2014)